-- Develops our Company's philosophy and structure for executive compensation; - Determines the compensation of the Chief Executive Officer and approves the compensation of the executive officers; - Reviews and discusses with management, and recommends to the Board the inclusion of, the Compensation Discussion and Analysis in our Company's annual proxy statement; - Reviews the performance of the Chief Executive Officer based on individual goals and objectives, and communicates to the CEO its assessment of the CEO's performance on an annual basis; - Administers our Company's stock option and other stock-based compensation plans; and - Reviews and makes recommendations on executive management organization and succession plans.
+- Develops our Company's philosophy and structure for executive compensation; - Determines the compensation of the Chief Executive Officer and reviews and approves the compensation of the other executive officers: - Reviews and discusses with management, and recommends to the Board the inclusion of, the Compensation Discussion and Analysis in our Company's annual proxy statement; - Leads the review of the performance of the Chief Executive Officer based on individual goals and objectives, and communicates to the CEO its assessment of the CEO's performance on an annual basis; - · Administers our Company's stock option and other stock-based compensation plans; and - Leads the review of, and makes recommendations on, executive management organization and succession plans.

-The responsibilities of the Management Organization and Compensation Committee are fully set forth in its written charter, which was most recently approved by the Board on February 16, 2018.
+The responsibilities of the Management Organization and Compensation Committee are fully set forth in its written charter, which was most recently approved by the Board on February 14, 2020.